Does vaping cause popcorn lung?

 Popcorn lung (bronchiolitis obliterans) is a type of lung disease, but it is not cancer.
 Although popcorn lung is very rare, some e-cigarette users may worry about it.

-A link between breathing in a chemical called diacetyl was made when a cluster of popcorn factory workers were all found to have the rare lung condition.
+A link between breathing in a chemical called diacetyl was made when a group of popcorn factory workers were found to have the rare condition.
 It was not related to use of e-cigarettes.
 And more research is needed on the apparent link between diacetyl and popcorn lung.
 This includes the amount of the chemical at which any damage might occur.

 What does the evidence really say about diacetyl and e-cigarettes?

-A few studies, published around 2015, looked at whether e-cigarette liquids available at the time contained diacetyl.
-They found that a large proportion of e-liquid flavours tested did contain some level of diacetyl.
-The idea that e-cigarettes could cause popcorn lung came from these studies.
+A single US study published in 2016 looked at whether e-cigarette liquids available at the time contained diacetyl.
+It found that 39 of the 51 e-liquid flavours tested contained some level of diacetyl.
+The idea that e-cigarettes could cause popcorn lung came from this study.

 However, this study didn’t look at whether there was a link between e-cigarette use and popcorn lung in people.
 So far, there’s no good evidence that e-cigarettes could cause popcorn lung.

-In the UK, diacetyl was banned in e-cigarette liquid under the EU Tobacco Products Directive (TPD) in 2016.
+In the UK, diacetyl was banned in e-cigarette liquids under the EU Tobacco Products Directive (TPD) in 2016.
 So, e-liquids sold in the UK shouldn’t contain diacetyl.
-Current research finds that e-cigarettes are far less harmful than smoking and there’s growing evidence they may help some people to quit.

 Allen, J. G. et al. Flavoring Chemicals in E-Cigarettes: Diacetyl, 2,3-Pentanedione, and Acetoin in a Sample of 51 Products, Including Fruit-, Candy-, and Cocktail-Flavored E-Cigarettes.
 Environ.
 Health.
 Persp.
 124, 733–739 (2016).